 Continuing involvement that takes the form of a guarantee over the transferred asset is measured at the lower of the original carrying amount of the asset and the maximum amount of consideration that the Group could be required to repay.

 FINANCIAL LIABILITIES

 Initial recognition and measurement

-Financial liabilities are classified, at initial recognition, as financial liabilities at fair value through profit or loss, bank overdraft, payables, or as derivatives designated as hedging instruments in an effective hedge, as appropriate.
-All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.
+Financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.